ThemeFuse/Brizy/readme.txt

 11. **Resize columns by dragging the handle that appears in between**

 == Changelog ==

+= 1.0.61 - 2019-02-21 =
+* New: Added column revert option for tablet and mobile device modes
+* New: Added filters for support and upgrade to pro urls
+* Fixed: Crash when making a block global
+* Fixed: Video not working at preview with certain themes
+* Fixed: Featured image focal point for Gutenberg
+* Fixed: Thumbnail for downloaded media
+* Fixed: Hide Gutenberg blocks and show the Brizy button

 = 1.0.60 - 2019-02-18 =
 * New: Added gradient to backgrounds